 He upset some neighbors by having doorknobs shaped like naked men, and some local artists by not selling their work, but his business was very successful and the neighborhood thrived.
 Then, a couple years ago, he got busted and embarrassed in a prostitution sting, so the city started distancing itself from him, as did his wife, according to this article that refers to him as “the disgraced art dealer.”
 But the gallery does still exist, and still under his name, so maybe he’s weathered the storm.

 The other weird postscript to this one is what became of main bad guy portrayer Paul Johansson.
 I thought he was a good b-movie villain, a sort of Karate Patrick Bateman, so I got a good laugh when I realized that he not only played John Galt in ATLAS SHRUGGED PART I, but directed it as well.
 I was telling a buddy about this and he said “Wait a minute, is that the same guy from Mad Men who got into trouble?”
 It turns out he played a sexual harasser on Mad Men and then was accused of misogynistic comments and sexual harassment during an interview by a Buzzfeed reporter.

-After reading up on the incident, I cannot sanction his alleged use of the phrase “I’m sweating like a rapist,” but it seems somewhat unclear whether he really did anything wrong or not, it could go either way.
+After reading up on the incident, I cannot sanction his alleged use of the phrase “I’m sweating like a rapist,” but it seems somewhat unclear whether he was harassing or just being terrible at making jokes, it could go either way.
 However, since there is ample proof he is an Ayn Rand fan I can still say for sure he is a real life b-movie villain.